Signs of Impending Death After Stroke: What You Need to Know

 • Inability to open their eyes or track movement around them

-• No response to verbal commands or stimuli like a painful pinch
+• No response to verbal commands or stimuli, like a painful pinch

 • Limp and lifeless physical state.

-Research shows only about 20% of stroke patients regain consciousness if they remain in a coma for a week or more.
+Research shows that only about 20% of stroke patients regain consciousness if they remain in a coma for a week or more.
 While not impossible, a prolonged state of unresponsiveness greatly increases the likelihood of death.

 2. Difficulty Breathing